 Joe the Ham Radio Operator

 Joe became a ham radio operator in 2006 after retirement.
 A friend talked him into getting licensed.
 Within a couple of years, he had his Extra Class license, the highest of the three license classes.
 His experience with public service in the Civil Air Patrol spurred him to public service in ham radio.
+He was an active member of the local ham radio club.

 Messages and Traffic